remix-run/react-router/CONTRIBUTING.md

 ### Website

-The code for the documentation website lives in the `website` directory. `cd` into there and call `npm start` to start a webpack dev server on `localhost:8080` that will watch for changes.
+The code for the documentation website lives in the `website` directory. `cd` into there and call `npm start` to start a development server on `http://localhost:8080` that will watch for changes.

 ```bash
 cd website